Dealing with illness is often unexpected and stressful. Getting emotional and financial support can help you manage.

 Get emotional support

-Finding out that you or someone close to you has a serious illness can be traumatic.
+Finding out that you, or someone close to you, has a serious illness can be difficult.

-If you're struggling, a professional can help you deal with your situation and give you confidential support.
+If you're struggling, a professional can give you confidential help and support.

 Ask your doctor or search online to find support networks or groups.
 Connecting with others who are experiencing the same illness can also be a good way to share information.